Nikhil-Khetani/2048/README.md

 The DQN algorithm consistently gets above 2048 after just a few episodes of training.
 However, following this, performance does not seem to improve consistently.

 #### Version 4
-As opposed to methods used in previous versions, here a pure Monte Carlo game search (tree) is used to determine which move to take
+As opposed to methods used in previous versions, here a pure Monte Carlo game search (tree) is used to determine which move to take.

 ## Instructions
 ```